CumulusNetworks/docs/content/cumulus-linux-41/Installation-Management/Upgrading-Cumulus-Linux.md

 - You cannot upgrade the switch to a new release train.
 For example, you **cannot** upgrade the switch from **3**.7.x to **4**.1.0.
 - The `sudo -E  apt-get upgrade` command might result in services being restarted or stopped as part of the upgrade process.
-- The `sudo -E apt-get install` command might disrupt core services by changing core service dependency packages.
+- The `sudo -E apt-get upgrade` command might disrupt core services by changing core service dependency packages.
 - After you upgrade, account UIDs and GIDs created by packages might be different on different switches, depending on the configuration and package installation history.

 ### Disk Image Install (ONIE)